lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

     await tcs.offset_xy(x=10., y=0.)

-Will result in a 10. arcseconds offset **of the image** in the positive x direction.
+Will result in a 10. arcseconds offset **of the telescope** in the positive x direction, resulting in an **image offset** in the negative direction.
-The definition of x and y axis can be found in :numref:`user-guide-generic-telescope-control-operations-rotator-position-and-sky-position-angle` and :numref:`fig-position-angle`.
+The definition of x and y axis can be found in :ref:`Rotator Position And Sky Position Angle<user-guide-generic-telescope-control-operations-rotator-position-and-sky-position-angle>` section, also see :numref:`fig-position-angle`.
 In :numref:`fig-offset-xy-example` we show an example of the result of using :py:meth:`offset_xy <lsst.ts.observatory.control.BaseTCS.offset_xy>`.

 .. figure:: /_static/offset_xy_example.png